|Internet Guides | Search

 Government Documents at SE

 The H.G.
 Bennett Memorial Library is a congressionally designated selective depository for U.S. Government Information since 1929 and is a member of the Federal Depository Library Program (FDLP).
 As part of the program, the library provides free access to FDLP information, which is guaranteed by public law (Title 44 United States Code), in all formats to any member of the general public without any impediments, such as age limitations.
 Anyone under the age of 18 can receive help from a reference librarian.
-Please ask for a reference librarian if you need to print relevant depository content that is available online or from the library catalog or you may bring a flash drive to save your information.
+Please ask for a reference librarian if you need to print relevant depository content that is available in online and electronic resources or you may bring a flash drive to save your information.
 There are over 68,000 items in print within the collection.
 Selected materials of particular interest or lasting value are integrated into the general collection.
 Other print materials are in Room L203 on Floor 2A.
 Government documents are arranged alphabetically and then numerically by a SuDoc class number.
 Each number begins with a letter or letters representing the agency that issued the item.
 For example, materials issued by the Department of Education begin with ED.

 The H.G.
 Bennett Memorial Library became an Oklahoma Depository in 1998.
 We receive all of the Oklahoma government agency publications distributed by the Oklahoma Department of Libraries.
 This collection is located on floor 2A in the Government Documents room.